The four ‘official’ reasons your Instagram account might have been shadowbanned:

 So, if you think you have been shadowbanned too, here are 10 tips to get rid of that nasty shadowban:

-Surely you’ve heard of the blue verification tick on Instagram, that little sign that proves someone’s authority and influence, while increasing their reputation at the same time.
+You must have heard of, or seen the blue verification tick on Instagram, that little sign that proves someone’s authority and influence while increasing their reputation at the same time.
 Before influencers were a thing, only big celebrities like Beyoncé and Kim Kardashian had the right to that tick.
-Now, brands prefer social media influencers with an organic audience, a specific reach, and that blue tick to the right of their name.
+Now, brands prefer social media influencers with more of an organic audience, a specific reach, as well as that verification next to their handle.
+But what exactly does it mean to be verified on Instagram, and can anyone get that blue tick?
+Here are 3 simple steps to follow in order to get your account verified.